Carryover Cooking: A Problem Or Much Ado About Nothing?

-Here is how it works: In the illustration here, in the left frame we see a cross section of a piece of meat while it is being cooked.
-In the first frame it is absorbing heat from hot air on all sides.
+1) In the oven.
+In the left image we see a cross section of a piece of a hypothetical beef roast while it is being cooked, absorbing heat from hot air on all sides.
 The hot air warms the surface of the meat, and the molecules start vibrating rapidly.
-These throbbing molecules get their neighbors pumped up, they pass along the vibe, and the party continues slowly and gradually towards the center by conduction, like a wave at a football game, until all the molecules are dancing like teenagers at a rock concert.
+These throbbing molecules get their neighbors pumped up, they pass along the vibe, and the party continues slowly and gradually towards the center by conduction, like a wave at a football game, until all the molecules are doing an end zone dance.

-In the center image the meat has been removed from the oven (remember, a smoker and a grill with a lid is an oven).
+2) 10 minute rest.
+In the center image the meat has been removed from the oven or grill or smoker.
 Yet heat continues to be passed towards the center, slowly cooking it even though it is sitting at room temp.
-But because the surrounding air is now cooler than the meat, some of the heat is escaping into the room and the outside cools as energy moves away in two directions.
+But because the surrounding air is now cooler than the meat, some of the heat escapes into the room and the outside cools as energy moves away in two directions.
 The exterior remains dark brown and crusty on most sides, but gets soft on the bottom.
 The cylinder of medium rare has moved into the medium range.

 About this website